mlrun/mlrun/docs/store/artifacts.md

 An artifact is any data that is produced and/or consumed by functions, jobs, or pipelines.

-Each artifact has a kind that is assigned when the artifact is created, which are also used in the for grouping the [artifacts in the UI](#viewing-artifacts).
+There are several types of Artifacts.
+The type of the Artifact is reflected in the `kind` attribute of each Artifact.
+These types are also used in the for grouping the [artifacts in the UI](#viewing-artifacts).
 The main kinds of artifacts are: